-Senior and Junior business students who rank in the upper 20 per cent of their class will be invited to join Sigma Beta Delta, a national honor society.
 Sigma Beta Delta is founded on the principles of wisdom, honor, and the pursuit of meaningful aspirations.
-The society recognizes these qualities as being important to success in the academic realm as well as providing guidelines which will lead to a fulfilling personal and professional life.
+The society recognizes these qualities as being important to success in the academic realm as they provide guidelines which will lead to a fulfilling personal and professional life.